 Let’s take a moment to think what makes a house valuable.
-Is it “location-location-location,” finishes and amenities, or is it size?
+Is it “location-location-location,” finishes and What are amenities?
+Amenities are characteristics that increase the real or perceived value of a...
+More, or is it size?
 If your mind is set on a certain city or area, location rules supreme, but where’s the sense in living there, even in a top-of-the-line home, if you barely have room to get out of bed?
 That is, if you can even fit a bed inside.
 Don’t believe the hype – size does matter!

 Say your mortgage is somewhere around $300,000 – pretty average for the US.
 Would you rather live in a 165 sq. ft.
 Manhattan “studio” (where you get to choose between fitting in a bed or a desk), or in a 4,478 sq. ft.
 Memphis mansion (where you can probably dedicate an entire room to band practice)?

 The differences between major American city real estate prices really are that great!
 You can argue about amenities, cultural vibe or average weather all day.
 Eventually, it all comes down to elbow room for you and your family.